stefanfoulis/klipper/docs/Config_Changes.md

 individual [gcode_macro T0] style macros that call the ACTIVATE_EXTRUDER command.

+20191124: Support for the M206 command has been removed.
+Replace with calls to SET_GCODE_OFFSET.
+If support for M206 is needed, add a [gcode_macro M206] config section that calls SET_GCODE_OFFSET.
+(For example "SET_GCODE_OFFSET Z=-{params.Z}".)

 20191121: The USB name has changed on lpc176x.
 It now uses the unique chip id by default.
 Update the "serial" setting in the "mcu" config section accordingly.